-The practice is rated as good for being well-led.
-They had clear aims and objectives.
-Staff knew what their responsibilities were in relation to these.
 There was a clear leadership structure in place with designated staff in lead roles and staff said they felt supported by management.
-Team working within the practice between clinical and non-clinical staff was good.
-The practice had a number of policies and procedures to govern activity and held regular governance meetings.
-Some of the policies were in the process of being reviewed and updated.
+Team working within the practice between clinical and non-clinical Good staff was good.
+The practice had a number of policies and procedures to govern activity and held regular meetings.
 There were systems in place to monitor and improve quality and identify risk.
-The practice proactively sought feedback from staff and patients, which they acted on.
-The practice had an active patient participation group (PPG) and was looking to expand this further.
+The practice sought feedback from staff and patients, which they acted on.
+The practice did not have an active patient participation group (PPG); however they were taking steps to promote and re-introduce this.
 Staff had received inductions, regular performance reviews and attended staff meetings and events.